Panasonic GX85 vs Sony RX100 III

 It is notable that the GX85 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX100 III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX100 III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GX85 and RX100 III can be found, respectively, in the Panasonic GX85 Manual (free pdf) or the online Sony RX100 III Manual.

 So what is the bottom line?
 Is the Panasonic GX85 better than the Sony RX100 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.